xyb3rt/physlock/README.md

-Control physical access to a linux computer by locking all of its virtual terminals / consoles.
+Control physical access to a linux computer by locking all of its virtual terminals.

-physlock is an alternative to vlock, it is equivalent to `vlock -an'.
-It is written because vlock blocks some linux kernel mechanisms like hibernate and suspend and can therefore only be used with some limitations. physlock is designed to be more lightweight, it does not have a plugin interface and it is not started using a shell script wrapper.

-physlock tries to detect the user logged in on the active console by first searching the utmp file for an entry whose `ut_line` field equals the device name of the active console, e.g. "tty1".
-If no such entry is found, then physlock falls back to the owner of the device file of the active console.
-Some graphical login managers do neither write an appropriate utmp entry nor set the owner of the device file.
-You have to manually set up `sessreg(1)` in order to use physlock with such a graphical login manager.
+physlock only allows the user of the active session (the user logged in on the foreground virtual terminal) and the root user to unlock the computer and uses PAM for authentication.

+physlock supports 3 mechanisms to detect the user of the active session:

+    1. *login*: Using the owner of the corresponding tty device file typically set by login(1)
+    2. *utmp*: Searching the utmp file for an entry whose `ut_line` field equals the tty device name
+    3. *systemd*: Querying systemd-logind(1)

+The used mechanism is selected at build time by setting the `SESSION` macro.
+The default is `utmp`.

 Installation
 ------------
-physlock is built using the commands:
+physlock is build using the commands:

     $ make
     # make install

 Please note, that the latter one requires root privileges.
-By default, physlock is installed using the prefix "/usr/local", so the full path of the executable will be "/usr/local/bin/physlock".
+By default, physlock is installed using the prefix `/usr/local`, so the full path of the executable will be `/usr/local/bin/physlock`.

-You can install it into a directory of your choice by changing the second command to:
+You can install it into a directory of your choice by overwriting the `PREFIX` macro in the second command:

     # make PREFIX="/your/dir" install

 Please also note, that the physlock executable will have root ownership and the setuid bit set.

-All build-time specific settings are set via preprocessor macros in the file "config.h".
+All build-time specific settings are set in the file `config.h`.
 Please check and change them, so that they fit your needs.

 Usage
 -----